mmcgahan/graft-test/docs/build.md

    ManifestPlugin)
 3. You will not be adding new translations (not relevant to the starter kit, but we'll need to account for it in mup-web - shouldn't be too difficult)
+4. You don't want to build the service worker script (fine for now, and relatively easy to enable in the future)

 ### References